 When you need clean energy on the go, you go to portable solar panels.
-Which one is the best buy in 2022 and how do you actually use one?
+Which one is the best buy and how do you actually use one?

 In pursuit of my two biggest passions, road-tripping, and living green, I’m constantly looking to upgrade my game.

 It took trial and error, purchase and return, and many hours talking to electrical engineers and grizzled RV owners who’ve seen it all.

 And now I can proudly present the Bluetti PV200 200W Solar Panel as the best portable solar panel you can buy today.

 You may agree with me or not, but you should always decide for yourself.

 Here are the best portable solar panels in 2022.

 Overall Rating: 4.5/5

 Wattage: 200W | Panel Type: Monocrystalline | Foldable: Yes | Weight: 16.1 lbs.